jpedro/jpedro.github.io/blog-thingy.md

    The first page for the rendered github.io markdown is simply `index.md` and if that doesn't exist, `README.md`.
-This distinction is welcomed as one can be used internally for the repo and `index.md` could be generated.
+This distinction is welcomed as one can be used as the repo intro and `index.md` could be generated.

 ## Todos